sylphlab/zen-coder/memory-bank/progress.md

 - **Styling:** UnoCSS is set up but not yet applied to components.
 Existing CSS (`app.css`, `index.css`) might conflict or be redundant.

 ## Known Issues
-// - Saving tool results to chat history is not yet implemented in `extension.ts`. // Addressed in latest extension.ts write
+// - Saving tool results to chat history is not yet implemented in `extension.ts`. // Addressed
 - Search tool functionality relies on the external `search_files` tool (requires environment support).
 // - `@vscode/webview-ui-toolkit` dependency is unused but still listed. // Removed
 - **AI Response Behavior:** AI models might not always explicitly list tool results (e.g., all generated UUIDs) in their text response, even though they receive the results.
 This depends on the model and prompt.